abrakitlaw/android-life-cycle/README.md

 Android is designed to empower users and let them use apps in a intuitive way so we should know how to manage component lifecycles.
 A component can be an Activity, Fragment, Service, Application itself and even underlying process.
 The component has lifecycle, during which it transations through states.
 Whenever transation happens, the system notifies you via lifecycle callback method.

 ## Activity
+- onCreate() = called when an activity first created; when a user opens the app
+- onStart() = called when an activity becomes visible to the user
+- onResume() = called when a user starts interacting with the application
+- onPause() = when activity is paused and receiving other activities in onResume method
+- onStop() = called when activity is no longer visible to the user; when a user minimizes the app
+- onDestroy() = called when activity destroyed; when the users clear the application stack
+- onRestart() = called when activity restarts

 ### Scenario 1: App is finished and restarted
 Triggered by:
  - Pressed Back Button, or